vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 ### Do you want a Slack channel? 📢

 We can set up a dedicated, temporary Slack channel to help fast-track your Vipps development.
-Send an email to integration@vipps.no with a list of email addresses to invite, with the same people on CC.
+Email integration@vipps.no with a list of email addresses to invite, with the same people on CC.
 We'll fix the rest.

 This does require that you have already ordered a Vipps solution, and